 The Old Testament prophet Elisha, written about in II Kings 4 (IV Kingdoms in the Orthodox Study Bible), ministered to many people - some generous and unselfish, others greedy and grasping.
 Their stories are sometimes strikingly similar to those of people we encounter in the New Testament.

 A wealthy woman invites Elisha for a meal as he passes through Shunem, her home.
 After that he stops in whenever he is passing through, so she and her husband create a comfortable rooftop chamber for him.
 She perceives that the prophet is a holy man, like the Samaritan woman in John's Gospel who perceived that Jesus was a prophet.

-Elisha asks her, during a visit, what he can do for her in return—perhaps speak to the king on her behalf.
+During one visit Elisha asks her what he can do for her in return—perhaps speak to the king on her behalf.
 Her reply shows that she is not only generous in hospitality, but also is not greedy.
 Surely she could think of a favor to ask of the king, but she says, "I live among my own people."
 She is content with what her family and community can provide.
 She is like the centurion in Matthew 8:7, who declines Jesus' offer to come to his home to heal a beloved servant, asking only that the Lord use His power over illness to restore the man's health.
 For the Shunamite woman and the centurion, the meeting of a need is enough.
 They will not ask for more, even though they could.